-COVID-19: Chinese first lady donates medical supplies to Aisha Buhari – The Sun Nigeria
+COVID-19: Chinese First Lady donates medical supplies to Aisha Buhari – The Sun Nigeria

 Aidoghie Paulinus, Abuja

-Wife of the President of China, Xi Jinping, Prof. Peng Liyuan, yesterday donated medical equipment to the Wife of the President, Aisha Buhari.
+Wife of the President of China, Xi Jinping, Prof. Peng Liyuan, has donated medical equipment to the wife of the President Muhammadu Buhari, Mrs. Aisha Buhari.

 The medical supplies, according to the Chinese First Lady, were in support of Nigeria’s fight against COVID-19 in the country.